paypal-examples/vue-integration/README.md

 ## How It Works

-The JavaScript SDK is imported via [paypal-js](https://github.com/paypal/paypal-js) in _src/components/Checkout.vue_ where we set up a div to hold the buttons.
-Style, payment method, and other options can be specified in `paypal.Buttons()`
+The JavaScript SDK is included in _public/index.html_.
+The Vue button driver is registered in _src/components/Checkout.vue_.
+Style, payment method, and other options can be specified on the `<paypal-buttons>` tag in the Checkout component.

 ## Further help